How to Use Low Key Lighting for Stunning Black and White Photos

 Contrast is key.
 To shoot low key you must be in control of the dark tones and the highlights in your image.
 With low lighting, the amount of contrast you need can be challenging.
 It’s all about where you place the light and the tone of your subject and background.

-High key lighting tends to affect all areas of a composition so there’s little contrast.
-With low key lighting, shadows are as important as what you are photographing.
-Fill light needs to be controlled so the dark tones feature strongly in your images.
-If there is too much fill light keeping the key lighting low will be more of a challenge.
+High-key lighting tends to affect all areas of a composition, so there’s little contrast.
+With low-key lighting, shadows are as important as what you are photographing.
+Fill light needs to be controlled, so the dark tones feature strongly in your images.
+If there is too much fill light, keeping the key lighting low will be more of a challenge.

 ‘Flags’ are often used with low key lighting.
 These are usually black cards or boards that are positioned outside the frame to help keep the lighting low.
 With high key images, reflectors are more commonly used because the key lighting is used to eliminate most shadow areas.
-Correct use of flags in low key lighting photography helps to protect the dark tones in images.
+Correct use of flags in low key lighting

 Manage Your Camera’s Exposure Settings Well